 After completing courses in education and teaching, international students can seek permanent residency.
 Also, if you intend to study in Australia, make sure you get Overseas Student Health Cover since the Department of Home Affairs has made it obligatory for students to carry Overseas Health Insurance.

-For an Australia study visa, a minimum of 42 PTE scores are required to be eligible for the same.
+For an Australia student visa, a minimum of 42 PTE scores are required to be eligible for the same.

-No, you can’t get an Australia study visa (subclass 500) without giving IELTS exam.
+No, you can’t get an Australia study visa (subclass 500) without taking the IELTS exam.
 Before you can apply to any university in Australia, you must qualify for an English Proficiency Test and one of the most sought-after language tests is IELTS.